Connect with us

 • Our remaining home loan is $370,000 (after servicing it for about 5 years)

-• We have the ability to pay off the home loan in full
+• We have the ability to pay off our home loan in full

 Top-Up Your CPF Special Account And MediSave Account Up To The Maximum

-We can top up our Special Account (SA) up to the Full Retirement Sum (FRS), which is $186,000 in 2021.
+We can top up our Special Account (SA) up to the Full Retirement Sum (FRS), which is $213,000 in 2025.
 We’re going to make another assumption here, that someone at 35 will already have about $30,000 in their Special Account.
-This means the person can make a Retirement Sum Topping-Up (RSTU) Scheme top-up of $156,000 (FRS minus the existing $30,000) to their Special Account.
+This means the person can make a Retirement Sum Topping-Up (RSTU) Scheme top-up of $183,000 (FRS in 2025 minus the existing $30,000) to their Special Account.

 Read Also: Here’s How Much Your Full Retirement Sum Will Look Like When You’re 55

 We can also top up our MediSave Account (MA) up to the Basic Healthcare Sum (BHS).
-The current Basic Healthcare Sum is $63,000 in 2021.
+The current Basic Healthcare Sum is $75,500 in 2025.
 Another assumption here is that a 35-year-old will also have about $30,000 in their MediSave Account.
-This means the person can make a MediSave top-up of $33,000 (BHS minus $30,000) before they hit the Basic Healthcare Sum.
+This means the person can make a MediSave top-up of $45,500 (BHS in 2025 minus $30,000) before they hit the Basic Healthcare Sum.

 Read Also: CPF MediSave: Here’s How Your Basic Healthcare Sum Will Look Like When You’re 65

-If our spouse does the same thing, the total top-up into our CPF accounts will be $378,000 (very close to the full remaining home loan we have).
+If our spouse does the same thing, the total top-up into our CPF accounts will be $457,000 – which is more than the remaining home loan we have.

-Effectively, CPF Contributions From MediSave Account Flows Into Our Ordinary Account + Interest Rate On Our MediSave Balances
+Effectively, CPF Contributions + Interest Rate Returns From MediSave Account Flows Into Our Ordinary Account

-If we continue to work thereafter, any amounts that would have gone into our MediSave Account will now flow into our Ordinary Account.
-This means up to 30% of our CPF contributions potentially go to our Ordinary Account.
+If we continue to work thereafter, any amounts that would have gone into our MediSave Account will now flow into our Ordinary Account instead.
+This means up to 31% of our monthly salary could potentially go to our Ordinary Account: 23% from normal OA contributions + 8% that would have gone into Medisave Account.

 Read Also: Complete Guide To Your CPF Contributions In Singapore: Salary Caps, Contribution Rates And Allocation Rates

-Subsequently, this amount can then be fully used to service our home loan – which gives us much less stress in needing to service our home loan.
+Subsequently, this amount can then be fully used to continue servicing our home loan – which gives us much less stress in needing to service our home loan.
+If we wish, we can even choose to ramp up our monthly mortgage repayments.

-Going back to the example, with a remaining home loan of $370,000, we have to pay approximately $1,800 a month or $21,600 a year to the bank to service our home loan.
-This means, as long as we and our spouse earn $3,000 each per month ($6000 in total), we will be able to service the home loan entirely out of our Ordinary Account contributions from work.
+Going back to the example, with a remaining home loan of $370,000, we have to pay approximately $2,083 a month or $25,000 a year to service our home loan (using the 2.6% interest rate and a 25-year repayment tenure).
+This means, as long as we and our spouse earn at least $3,500 each per month ($6000 in total), we may be able to service the home loan entirely out of our Ordinary Account contributions from work.

-Additionally, as we have already fulfilled Basic Healthcare Sum in 2021, any spillover interest earned beyond the Basic Healthcare Sum in 2022 will flow into our Ordinary Account, adding to the CPF monies available for servicing our home loan.
+Additionally, as we have already fulfilled Basic Healthcare Sum in 2025, any spillover interest earned beyond the Basic Healthcare Sum in 2026 will flow into our Ordinary Account, adding to the CPF OA balances available for servicing our home loan.

 Read Also: How CPF LIFE Can Give You A Passive Monthly Income Worth The Median Salary – $3,000 – When You Retire In Singapore